 When it comes to children’s books the stakes are even higher because with adults all you need to figure out is, from a marketing perspective, the genre and the type of prose (fiction or nonfiction) you’d like to tackle.
 Kids don’t really know what they like on account of their lack of experience but they sure react to stimuli.
 That’s why now is the perfect time to be creative with your work.
 Flipsnack has all the tools you need to become a successful children’s ebook author.
 Now you can be the writer, the editor, the illustrator, and the publisher simultaneously.
 You don’t need permission to sell your content but you do need to…

 Know your audience

 Creating the right content for the right audience is paramount.
 Toddlers are too young to fully grasp the intricacies of complex plots and character arcs but preteenagers like a little challenge.
 Therefore your strategy for your next ebook should start with this simple question: Who am I writing/illustrating this for?

-It’s true that a tome like Harry Potter can make a lot of money but let’s face it, the level of patience and dedication one must commit to his/her craft in order to achieve something in that ballpark requires jedi skills.
+It’s true that a tome-like Harry Potter can make a lot of money but let’s face it, the level of patience and dedication one must commit to his/her craft in order to achieve something in that ballpark requires jedi skills.
 But I digress.
 The more interactive and colorful your children’s ebook is the more success you’ll reap from audiences between ages 1 and 3.
 For preschoolers I suggest to introduce them to fables and fairy tale magic, with well-developed illustrations of course.
+(If you want to find out more about illustrations and drawing check out this other article here.)
 Then we go to school and education with a dash of entertainment is the right recipe for kids between 5 and 9.
 As we reach the preteen stage we can finally dare to expose them to more elaborate ideas and principles.
 However, no matter the audience you choose to create for…

 Educate and entertain simultaneously